1 Chronicles 1

 ‘The sons of Japheth: Gomer, Magog, Madai, Javan, Tubal, Meshek and Tiras.
 The sons of Gomer: Ashkenaz, Riphath and Togarmah.
 The sons of Javan: Elishah, Tarshish, the Kittites and the Rodanites.’
 1 Chronicles 1:5-7

-Payne, in his commentary, says the following.
+Johnson, in his commentary, says the following.

 ‘The sons of Ham: Cush, Egypt, Put and Canaan.
 The sons of Cush: Seba, Havilah, Sabta, Raamah and Sabteka.
 The sons of Raamah: Sheba and Dedan.
 Cush was the father of Nimrod, who became a mighty warrior on earth.
 Egypt was the father of the Ludites, Anamites, Lehabites, Naphtuhites, Pathrusites, Kasluhites (from whom the Philistines came) and Caphtorites.
 Canaan was the father of Sidon his firstborn, and of the Hittites, Jebusites, Amorites, Girgashites, Hivites, Arkites, Sinites, Arvadites, Zemarites and Hamathites.’
 1 Chronicles 1:8-16

-The descendants of Ham, Genesis 10:6-20, are believed to be those who founded Africa and the Far East.
+The descendants of Ham, 1 Chronicles 1:8 / Genesis 10:6-20, are believed to be those who founded Africa and the Far East.
 According to the Jewish Targum, Cush, and Mizraim are responsible for founding Arabia and Egypt.
+Some of Cush’s family founded Babylon and others founded Ethiopia.

 Payne, in his commentary, says the following, regarding the Philistines.